 The most likely cause of death in the U.S. continues to be heart disease with liftime odds of 1 in 6, followed by cancer, Covid-19 and chronic lower respiratory disease.
 The Covid-19 lifetime odds are modeled on 2020 deaths in the U.S., so this number might change again depending on the future path of the disease.

-Despite being a common fear, the chances of dying due to gun assault stands at 1 in 285, greater than perishing in a motorcycle accident, drowning or choking to death.
-Dying in a railway accident remains highly unlikely with the chances of that happening 1 in 243,765.
-Dying from a lightning strike is actually more likely at 1 in 218,106.
+Despite being a common fear, the chances of dying due to gun assault stands at only one in 221, but are still greater than perishing in a motorcycle accident, drowning or choking to death.
+Dying in a dog attack remains highly unlikely with the chances of that happening at one in 69,016.
+Dying in a hurricane or tornado or any other storm event is actually more likely at one in 35,074.